emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

    - `post_process_protein_complex()` or `post_process_protein_ligand()` - Re-rank or post-process predictions
    - You can also modify any Boltz source code in `src/boltz/` as needed

-   Note that those functions currently already contain some code such that the next scripts can already be executed to test if everything is working correctly.
+   These functions already contain some minimal code such that the next scripts can be successfully executed.
-   We explain those in more detail below.
+   We explain the functions in more detail below.

 2. **Run predictions**: Execute the prediction script on a validation dataset:
    ```bash